Jessica Vega Pederson: Career

 Prior to running for political office, Vega Pederson was a project manager for a tech company.
 Her listing within the Voter's Pamphlet read: "I am not a politician.
 I'm a mom and a professional.
 My husband has his own small business.
 We work hard and we want a better future for our kids."
 She and her husband have two small children and live in East Portland.

 In November 2013, she was elected to the Oregon House of Representatives, for District 47, for a two-year term starting in January 2013.
 She was re-elected two years later.

 In September 2015, Vega Pederson announced that she would not seek re-election to the House, and would instead run for election to the Multnomah County Commission, for a seat that was due to become open as a result of term limits requiring its then-holder Judy Shiprack to leave the seat.
 She won election to the commission in the May 2016 primary, representing county District 3, for a four-year term to begin in January 2017.
 She was sworn in on January 3, 2017.
 On May 19, 2020, Jessica Vega Pederson was re-elected to a four-year term on the Multnomah County Board of Commissioners.
 On November 8, 2022, Vega Pederson was elected Multnomah County Chair, defeating fellow commissioners Lori Stegmann (in the primary) and Sharon Meieran (in the general election), for a four-year term to begin in January 2023.

+Pederson made her residency in far East Portland a part of her political appeal, however she moved to a $1.2 million, 5 bedroom house in Southwest Portland in April 2024.

+In October 2024, it was reported that Pederson had a 11% approval rating.

+In February 2025, Pederson publicly announced a $104 million shortfall in homeless services funding before she had notified notify fellow Multnomah County Commissioners, Portland City Council, Metro, and Governor Tina Kotek, resulting in calls by public officials to audit homeless services.